 Invest in Diversity and Inclusion Training for Students

 We have invested in EVERFI diversity and inclusion training.
 This program will help students develop skills and learn key concepts related to identity, bias, power, privilege, and oppression.
-The incoming members of the Class of 2024 will complete the program prior to their arrival on campus this fall.
+All undergraduate students will complete the program prior to their arrival on campus in January.

 Active listening to students, alumni, faculty, staff, and administrators